tmarrs/json-at-work-examples/appendix-a/README.md

 Here's another way to avoid `sudo` - please see the [NPM Global without Sudo Guide](https://github.com/sindresorhus/guides/blob/master/npm-global-without-sudo.md) provided by [Sindre Sorhus](https://github.com/sindresorhus).

 #### Taming the REPL
-Out of the box, the default behavoir of the REPL leaves a bit to be desired because you 'undefined' after most lines of JavaScript, hitting the Enter key, breathing, etc. This is due to the fact that JavaScript functions always return something.
+Out of the box, the default behavior of the REPL leaves a bit to be desired because you 'undefined' after most lines of JavaScript, hitting the Enter key, breathing, etc. This is due to the fact that JavaScript functions always return something.
 If nothing is returned, then 'undefined' is returned by default.
 This behavior can be very annoying and unproductive.
 Here's a sample session:

 ```
 json-at-work => node